DosMike/SM-MiscPlugins/README.md

 ## [TF2] Spec Ghost

 Spectators are small team-colored ghosts.
+Use `/voicemenu` as ghost to communicate.
+The convar `specghost_voicemenu_enabled` controls availibility of the `/voicemenu` command.

 ## [ANY] Staff RCon
 Utility to lock down RCon requests even harder using the smrcon extension.
 SteamWorks is used to automatically whitelist the servers own IPaddr.